Understand the customer journey across your entire organization

 The objections you get during a cold call will differ to those later in the sales cycle.
 Therefore, make sure you’re well prepared.

 For example, “I need to think about it” is a common pushback received during cold calls.
-Sujan Patel, partner at Ramp Ventures, has a great response to this objection:
+Legendary sales professional and author Brian Tracy has a great response to objections like these:

-Start collecting a library of responses to these common objections.
-Collect them in a knowledgebase to make objection handling easy as they arise.
+Start collecting a library of responses to common objections in a knowledge base to make handling easy as they arise.

 Knowing when to call is as important as what you say when you’re connected.
 According to InsightSquared, the best time to call is between 10 AM and 4 PM.

-As well as time of day, there may be certain “trigger events” that make cold calling appropriate.
+As well as time of day, certain “trigger events” make cold calling appropriate.
 These trigger events might include a round of funding, new members added to their team or an acquisition.

-To build an effective sales strategy, you must first truly understand your ideal customer.
+To build effective sales strategies, you must first truly understand your target customer.

 What are their common challenges?
-What are they trying to achieve in their career and how can you help them do it?
+What are they trying to achieve and how can you help them do it?

 It’s a common theme we’ve addressed across the entire guide.
-When you collect insight and data on your customers, you can create a strategy that aligns their needs with your goals.
+When you collect insight and data on your customers, you can create a strategy using a sales strategy template that aligns their needs with your goals.
 Once you’ve nailed this, your activity will make a bigger impact.